Knoblauchpilze/agents/README.md

 The `N` key allows to perform the computation of a single step of the simulation and leave the simulation in its current state.
 Only available in case the simulation is paused or stopped, otherwise a no op.

 The user can also use the button on the top banner to speed-up the simulation's speed.
 Possible values include `1`, `2`, `4` or `8` and will multiply the initial desired framerate by this value.
 This effectively allows to crank more steps in a single time frame and allows to speed up the passage of time in the simulation.

+## Save and load game

+TODO: Handle save and load game.